Most Affordable Nursing Schools 2023

 UC Fresno has plenty of unique facilities including a planetarium, winery, and grape vineyards.
 Their students have won over 300 awards since 1997 for their campus-made wines.
 Fresno State has a very large student recreation center and the third-largest library in the California State University system.
 Known better as “Fresno State,” the school was founded in 1911 with Charles McLane as its first president.

 The CSU Fresno School of Nursing offers a Master’s Degree of Science in Nursing Science.
-The program is designed to prepare nurses who are interested in becoming nurse practitioners and to equip them with knowledge and skills for a rewarding career.
 Each graduate of the Master’s Degree in Nursing program must demonstrate their grasp of the advanced knowledge and skill in physical diagnosis, psychological assessment, and management of health-illness with which they are provided via the School of Nursing.
 The program in nursing provides a foundation for students to gain a deeper dive into the field of nursing through doctoral studies.

 3. California State University-Stanislaus